mkunevicius/GithubBattle/README.md

 # GithubBattle

+App built on React.js pulling data from Github API.

-This Application was built for learning purpose as part of 'React ' track at teamtreehouse.com during the 'Build a Simple Dynamic Site with Node.js' course.
+This Application was built for learning purpose as part of 'React Fundamentals Course' at reactjsprogram.com.

 To run the application via command line (on a local machine): npm run start